-• If required by other regulations, Herndon Farms will use the fee in lieu option to meet this requirement.
+• Herndon Farms will use the fee in lieu option to meet this requirement.
+In addition, the townhomes' currently planned price point is below Chatham County's moderately home price level.

 SECTION 11.
 COMMUNITY FACILITIES

 11.1 Impact Assessment

 The developer of each compact community shall conduct each of the following impact assessments: